shanicohen33/minMLST/README.md

 * `plot_results` (boolean, optional, default = True):

-    If True, plot the ARI and p-value results for each selected threshold as a function of the number of genes.
+    If True, plot the ARI and p-value results for each selected percentile as a function of the number of genes.

 * `n_jobs` (int, optional, default = min(60, <em>number of CPUs in the system</em>)):